Open menu

 Local Executing Architects: Masatoyo Ogasawara Architects

-The 240-seat chapel form results from folding a two-dimensional fan-shaped surface into a conical volume, defined geometrically by a lemniscate curve, or a torus sectioned tangent to its inner circle.
-The lofted surface between the top and bottom curves is fabricated with 51 custom-warped stainless steels panels on the exterior and over 8,454 individually curved Japanese red cedar wood planks on the interior cladding a structural concrete shell.
-The joints of the wood planks vary in size to control absorption of various sound wavelengths to create an optimal neutral space for congregation and contemplation.
+The 240-seat chapel’s striking sculptural form emerges from folding a two-dimensional fan-shaped surface into a conical volume.
+The lofted surface between the top and bottom curves is clad in 51 custom-warped stainless steel panels on the exterior and over 8,454 individually curved Japanese red cedar wood planks on the interior, lining a structural concrete shell.
+A crowning skylight and dramatic glazed facade flood the space with light, warmly illuminating the articulated wood panels.

 Project Gallery